 Planning another staycation this summer?
-Due to the ongoing travel chaos caused by post-pandemic disruptions, flight cancellations and high prices in peak season, many of us will be looking for relaxing trips closer to home - and luckily, the UK has plenty of stunning beaches to choose from.
+Due to the high travel prices in peak season, many of us will be looking for relaxing trips closer to home - and luckily, the UK has plenty of stunning beaches to choose from.

 You don't need to venture as far as you'd think to enjoy white sand and crystal blue sea; there are scores of beautiful beaches in Cornwall, Dorset and more locations across the UK that you could definitely be mistaken for thinking were abroad.
 We've rounded up ten of our absolute favourites you need to visit this summer, and we promise that they're just as Instagrammable…

 Carbis Bay Beach, Cornwall

 Visit Carbis Bay on a sunny day and you'll have a hard time reminding yourself that you're still in England.
 This picturesque bay is just one mile away from St Ives and is an ideal spot for families with young children as the sea here is generally calm and perfect for swimming.
 The beach has been named one of Cornwall's eight award-winning Blue Flag 2017 beaches thanks to its cleanliness, safety and on-site facilities.

 If you're after a place to stay in Cornwall, may we suggest renting a holiday home via the Plum Guide.